 Whenever terrorism strikes America, earnest admonitions about avoiding the Japanese relocation of WW II arise.
 After all, the thrusting of 110,000 ethnic Japanese, two-thirds of whom were citizens, from their west coast homes into hastily constructed inland relocation centers is unparalleled.
 Yet, our revulsion at this policy and the Supreme Court’s refusal to condemn it may lead us to the wrong conclusions for our anti-terrorism and immigration policies today.

 In bashing once again Korematsu v.
 U.S. (the 1944 Supreme Court case upholding the removal of ethnic Japanese from the west coast), George Will repeats some of these distortions of history by relying on the latest ploy by Peter Irons, whom I’ve debated about these issues.
 Will contends that “Officials altered and destroyed evidence that would have revealed the racist motives for the internments.”
-While agreeing with Irons’ attack on Korematsu, Ilya Somin refrains for now from signing his petition.
+While agreeing with Irons’ attack on Korematsu, Ilya Somin refrains for now from signing his petition (link no longer available).

 Briefly, my rebuttal to Irons is simply that regardless of what the government’s brief excluded the same argument was being made by numerous other sources, including the Munson report[i], the tedious (and seemingly open-mic) Roberts Commission hearings, and a host of law review articles.
 The tendentious Report of the Commission on Wartime Relocation and Internment of Civilians has been attacked by, among others, the Chief Army Historian.
 This debate is neither defined nor closed.
 My purpose here is to sharpen that vital discussion.